Kaaron Warren

 Kaaron Warren is an Australian author of horror, science fiction, and fantasy short stories and novels.

 She is the author of the short story collections Through Splintered Walls, The Grinding House, and Dead Sea Fruit.
 Her short stories have won Australian Shadows Awards, Ditmar Awards and Aurealis Awards.

-Her four novels, are Slights, Walking the Tree and Mistification (published by Angry Robot Books) and The Grief Hole (published by IFWG).
+Her six novels are Slights, Walking the Tree, Mistification (published by Angry Robot), The Grief Hole, Tide of Stone, and The Underhistory.

 Kaaron was Special Guest at the 2013 Australian National Science Fiction Convention.